LBLucaBonetti/daily/README.md

 #### Build & run with Docker

-In order to build and run the app, the following requirements are needed:
+To build and run the app, the following requirements are needed:

 - Java 17+
 - Maven